rosario/rosario.github.com/_posts/2013-10-9-london-hackers-guide.md

 ---

-A short guide for all the hackers willing to live or relocate to London.
+A short guide for all the hackers willing to live in London.

 <div class="center">